shreyashi-halder/shreyashi-halder/README.md

 currently_learning: ["Python for Data Science, AI & Development"] 2023 Goals: ["Create new projects and learn at least 5 new Technologies."]
-hobbies: ["Gaming", "Cinema", "Skateboarding", "Art", "Comedy"]
+hobbies: ["Gaming", "Singing", "Cinema", "Dancing"]